PaulSHahn/emacssetup/README.md

 pip install invoke
 ```

-To setup invoke, you create a tasks.py file in the top level of your package:
+To setup invoke, you create a tasks.py file in the top directory of your package:

 Here is an example *tasks.py* file: